 p.
 114-115.
 Unknown photographer.
 Gedera, early 1890s.
 Silver gelatin print, 14.5 X 9.5 cms.
 (SPC No copyright needed.)

-ossibly made by Elie Schied, (inspector of the colonies for Baron Edmond de Rothschild) who travelled in Palestine with photographic equipment. (see p.
+Possibly made by Elie Schied, (inspector of the colonies for Baron Edmond de Rothschild) who travelled in Palestine with photographic equipment. (see p.
 36, Documentors of the Dream.)
-1addthem so that donors in Europe could see the results of their contributions (CZA/KKL3/8b; 8.1.1911.
+As late as 1911 Zionist officials in Vienna were asking for photographs with trees, even suggesting that Bezalel art students might add them to the views so that donors in Europe could see the results of their contributions.
+(CZA/KKL3/8b; 8.1.1911.
 Letter no. A/26H from JNF head office in Cologne to Dr. Arthur Ruppin, Jaffa.
-German.Jewish community.
-The ing of the Jewish National Fund in 1901 made dissemination of information to worldwide Jewish communities more accessible.
+German.)
+The local Jewish national narrative was nurtured almost in parallel with settlement from the mid-1880s on.
+The work of individuals in different countries, sometimes corresponding with one another, set in place a network of communication dealing with informational material on the growth and progress of the Jewish community.
+The founding of the Jewish National Fund in 1901 made dissemination of information to worldwide Jewish communities more accessible.

 p.
 116. de Verr, Berlin.
 Façade of the Jewish Colonies pavilion at the 1896 Berlin trade exhibition.
 Silver print, 25 X 20 cms.